 Bond Laddering for Retirement — How to Build Predictable Income

-This article is purely educational.
-I’m not selling bonds, not affiliated with any brokerage, and have no product to recommend.
-What I do have is a strong opinion about when laddering works, when it doesn’t, and what the financial services industry conveniently leaves out when they pitch you their bond funds.
+Quick disclosure before we go further: I’m not selling bonds, not affiliated with any brokerage, and have no product to push.
+What I do have is a strong opinion about when laddering works, when it doesn’t, and what the financial services industry quietly glosses over when they’re pitching you their bond funds instead.

 What a Bond Ladder Is — And Why Retirees Use Them

-A bond ladder is a portfolio of individual bonds with staggered maturity dates.
-Instead of dumping $100,000 into a single bond or a bond fund, you split the money across multiple bonds maturing at different points in time — say, one year, two years, three years, five years, and ten years from now.
-Each maturity date is a “rung” on the ladder.
+But what is a bond ladder?
+In essence, it’s a portfolio of individual bonds with staggered maturity dates.
+But it’s much more than that.
+Instead of parking $100,000 in a single bond or a bond fund, you split the money across multiple bonds maturing at different points — one year out, two years, three years, five years, ten years.
+Each maturity date is a “rung.”
+Simple concept.
+Powerful in practice.

 Here’s why retirees specifically love this setup.
-When you retire, you need income you can count on.
-Social Security gives you some.
-A pension gives you some, if you’re lucky.
-But the gap between those guaranteed sources and your actual spending needs has to come from somewhere.
-A bond ladder lets you match that gap with precision.
+Retirement income has gaps.
+Social Security covers some of it.
+A pension covers some — if you’re one of the lucky ones.
+Everything between those guaranteed sources and your actual spending needs has to come from somewhere.
+A bond ladder lets you match that gap with real precision.
 Bond matures in year three?
-That’s your 2027 living expenses, sitting there in a Treasury note, immune to whatever the stock market does in February of that year.
+That’s your 2027 living expenses sitting in a Treasury note, completely indifferent to whatever the stock market is doing in February of that year.

-The deeper benefit is interest rate risk management.
-This is the part financial media glosses over.
-When interest rates rise, bond prices fall.
-If you own a bond fund, rising rates hammer your NAV.
-But if you own an individual bond and hold it to maturity, that price fluctuation is completely irrelevant.
+The deeper benefit — and this is the part financial media consistently glosses over — is interest rate risk management.
+When rates rise, bond prices fall.
+Own a bond fund and rising rates hammer your NAV.
+Own an individual bond and hold it to maturity, though, and that price fluctuation is completely irrelevant.
 You get your principal back.
-You get every coupon payment.
+Every coupon payment.
 The market gyrations in between are noise.
-A ladder built on individual bonds lets you hold every rung to maturity — which means interest rate risk, in the traditional sense, simply disappears.
+A ladder built on individual bonds lets you hold every rung to maturity, which means interest rate risk, in the traditional sense, simply disappears.

-The staggered maturities also give you flexibility.
-When the one-year bond matures, you decide: do you need that cash for expenses, or do you reinvest at whatever rate is available now?
-If rates have risen, great — you buy a new ten-year rung at a higher yield and extend the ladder.
-If rates have fallen, you still had years of locked-in higher coupons while everyone else was lamenting the environment.
-You win in both directions, just in different ways.
+The staggered maturities give you flexibility too.
+When the one-year bond matures, you decide: spend the cash on expenses, or reinvest at whatever rate is available now?
+Rates went up — great, buy a new ten-year rung at a higher yield.
+Rates fell — you already locked in years of higher coupons while everyone else lamented the environment.
+You win in both directions.
+Just differently.

 Building Your First Bond Ladder — Step by Step